 What Does Not Constitute Harassment

-The following examples are not considered harassment:
+The following examples are generally not considered harassment:

 - The normal exercise of management rights, such as day-to-day operations, managing performance or absenteeism, assigning tasks, conducting reference checks, or applying progressive discipline (including termination).
 However, how management exercises these functions can give rise to perceptions of harassment.